zbm-dev/zfsbootmenu/docs/guides/debian/single-disk-detached-uefi.rst

 * You're mildly comfortable with ZFS, EFI and discovering system facts on your own (``lsblk``, ``dmesg``, ``gdisk``, ...)

 Download the latest `Debian Bullseye (11) Live image <https://www.debian.org/CD/live/>`_, write it to a USB drive and boot your system in EFI mode.

-You can confirm you've booted in EFI mode by running ``efibootmgr``.
+.. include:: ../_include/efi-boot-check.rst

 .. include:: _include/early-prep.rst